 Income Verification: Tenant must report the household's calendar year 2020 total income for all adults over the age of 18, that is not a full-time student.
 Documents include, but not limited to:

 |Copy of the 1st and last page of the Lease, which includes tenants’ names (which must match applicant(s))||Client Information Authorization (Fillable Form for Download)|

 Copy of landlord W-9 Form (Fillable Form for Download)

 |Copy of Landlord's Rental License|

 PGC Electronic Funds Transfer (EFT) Enrollment Form/Automated Clearing House (ACH) (Fillable Form for Download)

 NOTICE OF AWARD AND ACCEPTANCE

 Applying for funding through the Emergency Rental Assistance Program does not guarantee you will be awarded the full amount.
 Your application is subject to review by DHCD and funding availability.
-Following DHCD's review, you will be e-mailed a notice of approval with the dollar value of the approved rental assistance, along with the Rental Assistance Agreement which is non-negotiable.
-You must indicate acceptance of the final amount of assistance, as determined by DHCD, to receive payment.
+Following DHCD's review and if approved, you will be e-mailed a notice of approval with the dollar value of the approved rental assistance.
+Landlords will receive the Rental Assistance Agreement which is non-negotiable.
+Tenants will receive an affidavit which will require certification.
+Each must indicate acceptance of the final amount of assistance, as determined by DHCD, to receive payment.